ref247/ref247-wordpress-plugin/readme.txt

 = Is there support available? =

 Yes!
-Visit the support page [support.ref247.io](https://support.ref247.io) for assistance.
+Visit the support page [support.ref247.io](https://support.ref247.io) for assistance and custom integrations.

 == Screenshots ==